adamcw/wordle-trie-packing/README.md

 This produces uncompressed 43,917 bytes and 15,584 bytes Brotli compressed.
-However, we can leverage the fact we know all strings are the same length and omit and of the 0s on the tail nodes.
+However, we can leverage the fact we know all strings are the same length and omit all of the 0s on the tail nodes.

 ```
 1M1O2U1TH1NT